scott-griffiths/bitstring/doc/reference.rst

 Class properties
 ----------------

-``BitString`` objects use a wide range of properties for getting and setting different interpretations on the binary data, as well as accessing bit lengths and positions.
+Bitstring objects use a wide range of properties for getting and setting different interpretations on the binary data, as well as accessing bit lengths and positions.

 The different interpretations such as ``bin``, ``hex``, ``uint`` etc. are not stored as part of the object, but are calculated as needed.